Medical expert of the article

 - drink enough water;

-The diet should contain more foods that contain a lot of magnesium (bran bread, legumes, nuts, bananas, black currants, cherries, dried apricots, prunes, persimmons, seaweed, spinach, parsley and dill, sea fish), potassium (raisins, nuts, jacket potatoes, bananas, apricots, tomatoes, oatmeal, buckwheat), calcium (dairy products, cabbage, garlic, parsley).
+The diet should include more foods that contain a lot of magnesium (bran bread, legumes, nuts, bananas, black currants, cherries, dried apricots, prunes, persimmons, seaweed, spinach, parsley and dill, sea fish), potassium (raisins, nuts, jacket potatoes, bananas, apricots, tomatoes, oatmeal, buckwheat), calcium (dairy products, cabbage, garlic, parsley).

 Forecast